gerrowadat/nomad-homelab/docker/registry-mgr/README.md

   - `get_missing_versions` - Spit out shell commands to get missing versions.
   - `get_missing_images` - Spit out shell commands to get missing images.

-my 2 use cases for this are:

-  - If I'm upgrading a few apps, I'll edit my local .hcl files, then run `get_missing_versions`, mainly so I don't break the jobs and because I can never remember the docker commands.
-  - If I ever have to rebuild my registry from scratch.
+If I ever have to rebuild my registry from scratch, this can be used to 'pre-warm' the registry, I guess?

+Also, see [//homelab/nomad/infra/docker-registry](https://github.com/gerrowadat/homelab/tree/main/nomad/infra/docker-registry) for hw I run 2 registries for mad reasons, and [where I configure the registry proxy on docker hosts](https://github.com/gerrowadat/homelab/blob/main/ansible/roles/docker/tasks/main.yml#L41)